High Protein Foods for Birds

 How often should I offer protein-rich food to my bird?

 A high-quality pellet should be the daily foundation.
-You can offer additional protein boosts like mealworms or cooked egg a few times a week, increasing frequency during demanding times.
+You can offer additional protein boosts like mealworms or cooked eggs a few times a week, increasing frequency during demanding times.

 What are the signs of protein deficiency in birds?